 4 – “You believe that the entire population of this planet with the exception of those who share your beliefs — though excluding those in all rival sects – will spend Eternity in an infinite Hell of Suffering.
 And yet consider your religion the most “tolerant” and “loving.”’

 I presume our skeptic, while ironically condemning fundamentalists, holds to the fundamentalist position of Hell as literal fire and torture.
-This argument loses its impact when Hell is established as shame and exclusion.
-See link 3 below.
+This argument becomes misguided when we establish that Hell is shame and exclusion based on the act of placing our identity in anything but Christ (See link 3 below).
 I also don’t find Christianity to be tolerant, at least where sin is concerned.
 It demands we change and improve ourselves for the glory of God.
 Does our skeptic demand one to never change the unhealthy things in his life because we should be “tolerant”?

 3 – “While modern science, history, geology, biology, and physics have failed to convince you otherwise, some idiot rolling around on the floor speaking in “tongues” may be all the evidence you need to “prove” Christianity.”

 Firstly, I would say all the above (excluding tongues) have convinced me of my faith even more.
-For some, maybe they don’t convince one of the existence of God, but for others such as cold case detective J. Warner Wallace (once a hard skeptic), they do.
+For some, maybe they don’t convince one of the existence of God, but for others such as cold case detective J. Warner Wallace (once a hard skeptic) and scientist John Lennox, they do.
 One cannot simply debate and conclude with science, there needs to be a philosophical discussion.
-I highly recommend Professor Craig Keener’s two volume work on Miracles here.

 2 – “You define 0.01% as a “high success rate” when it comes to answered prayers.
 You consider that to be evidence that prayer works.
 And you think that the remaining 99.99% FAILURE was simply the will of God.”